czyzby/gdx-lml/README.md

 Gradle:

 ```
-    compile "com.github.czyzby:gdx-autumn-mvc:0.5.$gdxVersion"
+    compile "com.github.czyzby:gdx-autumn-mvc:0.6.$gdxVersion"
 ```
+Currently supported LibGDX version is **1.6.0**.

 ### Application
 Instead of implementing `ApplicationListener` or extending `ApplicationAdapter`, extend `AutumnApplication` - or even use pass it to application initiation methods without extending, this is not an abstract class.
 Initiating this object requires you to pass a root scanning class (which will usually be the class in the bottom of your package hierarchy) and a class scanner, which is (usually) platform-specific.
-You also have to register your components' classes/packages for custom Autumn GWT reflection - see [Autumn](https://github.com/czyzby/gdx-autumn) documentation.

 After that, you might want to create a single `@Configuration` class that will be initiated and destroyed when the context is being built.
 By annotating its fields, you can choose skin, i18n bundles, preferences (and so on) that will be used by LML parser.
 Available configurations: